EventsAtForce/eventsatforce.github.io/README.md

-A group of trained monkeys is working on building this site.
+A group of trained monkeys is busy building this site.
 Coming soon!

 @Nil